virginiaequitycenter/summer-sandbox/introductions.md

 * MC: Getting a handle on so many new data sources :sweat_smile: (also, I was today days old when I learned github markdown supports [emojis](https://github.com/markdown-templates/markdown-emojis)) ... :tada:

 * CD: Everything is going smoothly on my end at the moment, but I will be sure to reach out to people through Slack if (or more likely when haha) I run into issues!

+TO: Currently good but the troubleshooting slack channel has been incredibly helpful.
+Happy to help if anyone needs help.

 2. What are you most excited about being able to do now that COVID is much less of a health concern (if you're vaccinated ofc)?